Interview – Adam Gontier of Saint Asonia

 saint-asonia-2

 Change is a part of life that some resist, but in the end, it cannot be avoided.
 Whether one has grown away from something due to circumstantial changes, or they just need to spread their wings, it is a part of life.
-For high accomplished Rock vocalist Adam Gontier, that road was crossed back in early 2013 when he bid farewell to top-selling Hard Rock outfit Three Days Graces.
+For highly accomplished Rock vocalist Adam Gontier, that road was crossed back in early 2013 when he bid farewell to top-selling Hard Rock outfit Three Days Graces.
 Spending nearly two decades of his creative life helping build the band to be one of the most respected in the genre, fans were shocked with the news and wondered what was next for Gontier.
 Vowing to return with a new band, Gontier kept to his word, and in 2014, he formed Saint Asonia with Staind guitarist Mike Mushok, former Eye Empire bassist Corey Lowery (bass), and former Finger Eleven drummer Rich Beddoe.
 Creating a buzz that is picking up a mass of momentum following the release of their debut self-titled album in 2015, Gontier is enjoying every minute of this new beginning.
-Recently we sat down with the vocalist/lyricist to talk Saint Asonia, his decision to leave Three Days Grace, looking forward the future, and undying love for Rock-n-Roll.
+Recently we sat down with the vocalist/lyricist to talk about Saint Asonia, his decision to leave Three Days Grace, looking forward to the future, and undying love for Rock-n-Roll.

 CrypticRock.com – You have attained quite an amazing career in Rock over the past two plus decades from your time helping lead Three Days Grace to the top of the Hard Rock world, to a variety of collaborations with others through the years.
 The road obviously has been filled with ups and downs.
 Tell us briefly, what has this Rock-n-Roll dream been like?